Privacy Policy

 • Newsletter data: until consent is withdrawn.

-16. Rights of the data subjects
+16. Rights of data subjects

 You have the right to:

-• access (Art.
+• Access (Art.
 15 GDPR)

-• rectification (Art.
+• Rectification (Art.
 16 GDPR)

-• erasure (Art.
+• Erasure (Art.
 17 GDPR)

-• restriction of processing (Art.
+• Restriction of processing (Art.
 18 GDPR)

-• data portability (Art.
+• Data portability (Art.
 20 GDPR)

-• objection (Art.
+• Objection (Art.
 21 GDPR)

-• withdrawal of consent (Art.
-7(3) GDPR)
+• Withdrawal of consent (Art.
+7 para.
+3 GDPR)

 Right to object (Art.
 21 GDPR):

-If we process data on the basis of Art.
-6(1)(f) GDPR, you can object to this processing at any time for reasons arising from your particular situation.
-We will then no longer process the data unless we can demonstrate compelling legitimate grounds that override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims.
+Insofar as we process data on the basis of Art.
+6 para.
+1 lit. f GDPR, you may object to this processing at any time for reasons arising from your particular situation.
+We will then no longer process the data unless we can demonstrate compelling legitimate grounds or the processing serves the assertion, exercise or defense of legal claims.

 17. Data security